hwelsters/wisdom-of-crowd-llm/README.md

 ## **Election methods**
 Instead of getting the majority vote response, we also use various election methods for selecting a single representative sample among the various solutions.
 Election methods also have an advantage over majority voting in that since we are selecting a sample from the candidate solutions, we get the explanations that come with it.
 The various methods are as follows:
-- `Levenshtein distance` - We look at the levenshtein distance between the sample solution and the majority solution.
+- `Levenshtein distance` - We look at the levenshtein distance between the candidate solution and the majority solution.
 We select the one with the smallest levenshtein distance.
 - `Most majority` - We select the sample solution where the intersection between the sample solution and the majority solution has the greatest size.
-- `Longest` - We select the sample solution with greatest set size.
+- `Longest` - We select the candidate solution with greatest set size.

 ## **Extracting answers**
 We extract all decimals from ChatGPT's entire response.
 For example, given the text `1 + 1 = 2`, the solution will be `[1, 2]`.
 Of course, this isn't 100% accurate.
 As such, this will only be an estimate of ChatGPT's performance.
 However, based on what we have seen of ChatGPT's responses, it is a fairly reasonable estimate.
 If there is a more accurate to do this programmatically, we are open to suggestions.